jtstorck/nifi-impala/README.md

 ### Host Health issues
   - `ntp` may not be started, or may not be set to start at boot.
     - `service ntpd restart`
+### Docker For Mac
+  - Several ports should be added to the `docker run` command when starting the QuickStart container.
+More information about ports used by Cloudera QuickStart can be found at: https://www.cloudera.com/documentation/enterprise/5-13-x/topics/cm_ig_ports.html
+    - `-p 7051:7051` (Kudu Master)
+    - `-p 7180:7180` (Cloudera Manager UI)
+    - `-p 21050:21050` (Impala Daemon Frontend)
+    - `-p 50070:50070` (HDFS HTTP NameNode)
+    - TBD

 ## TODO
 - Provide examples that integrate with a kerberized Impala